Estimated reading time: 17 minutes

 Medical Exam For Life Insurance With PolicyMe

-9. Do you need medical for life insurance with PolicyMe?
+9. Do you need a medical for life insurance with PolicyMe?

 It depends.
-Typically, you’d have a nurse call, and you’d have this conversation, talk about your health, answer all these medical questions.
+Typically, you’d have a nurse call, have this conversation, talk about your health, and answer all these medical questions.

-And then, in about a week later, we’ll come back and determine if you would need a medical or not.
+And then, about a week later, we’ll come back and determine if you need a medical.

 PolicyMe still does this process, but we do the medical questions upfront, online, and tell you immediately if you’d need a nurse visit or not.

 So yes, in some cases, you will need them.
-We’re able to provide you with that information faster than a standard policy.
+We can provide you with that information faster than a standard policy.

-You can decide at this point not to move forward, and there’s no harm.
+You can decide not to move forward, and there’s no harm.

-You won’t need a visit in most cases, but complications such as heart problems would trigger a nurse visit.
+In most cases, you won’t need a visit, but complications such as heart problems would trigger a nurse visit.